surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

+= 3.0 =

+Added 36 options from the Pro version General settings page back into the Free version, new "unhide / show all options" link in metaboxes, replaced the 'Free to Pro version' self-update feature by a new "WPSSO Pro Update Manager (WPSSO UM)" Free extension plugin.

 = 2.9 =

 Fixed saving of WPSSO options under the WordPress "Settings" menu, added new "Image Dimensions" and "Website / Business Social Accounts" settings pages.